jlab-hep/localdb-docs/docs/database_demonstration_viewer.md

 ### 1. Setup Viewer Application by the script 'setup_viewer.sh'
 Create config file to setup viewer.<br>
-Input localdb admin's username and password in the middle of the command.(e.g.: USERNAME=hokuyama, PASSWORD=itkweek)
+Input localdb admin's username and password in the middle of the command.<br>
+(e.g.: USERNAME=hokuyama, PASSWORD=itkweek)

 ```bash
 $ cd ~/work/localdb-tools/viewer